manala/ansible-roles/roles/vault_cli/README.md

 This role will deal with the installation of [vault](https://www.vaultproject.io/downloads)

-It's part of the [Manala Ansible stack](http://www.manala.io) but can be used as a stand alone component.
+It's part of the [Manala Ansible Collection](https://galaxy.ansible.com/manala/roles).

 ## Requirements